cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 Writing text files
 ------------------
-Writing text files is very similar to reading.
-First, we open a file for writing.
-We then call the `write` method on the file handle and pass it a string, which will be the contents of the file:
+Writing text files is similar to reading.
+First, we open a file for writing by passing `"w"` as the `mode` argument.
+We then call the `write` method of the file handle and pass it a string, which will be the contents of the new file:

 ```python
 s = "This should go into the file."